TobyRosaaen/AEM3103Final/README.md

   this was done 100 times and the outputs were fitted polynomially.
 The polynomial fit is the neon green line.

   # Code Listing
-  EqMotion - Summarizes equations of motion into a vector FinalFunc - Calculates and displays all relavent information
+  <p> EqMotion - Summarizes equations of motion into a vector <br> FinalFunc - Calculates and displays all relavent information </p>

   # Figures